StateSpaceModels/ssm/README.md

 Download the library from [this link](http://5.135.176.187:3000/).

-Unzip it, and do the following in the terminal:
+Unzip it, and run the following in the terminal:

     cd ssm
     npm install -g

-Note: requires that all the C and python dependencies have been installed _before_ as this will also build the standalone C libraries.
+Note: this step requires that all the C and python dependencies have been installed _before_ as it also builds the standalone C libraries.
 We recommend _not_ to use ```sudo``` for this command.

 If (and only if) you _have to_ use ```sudo``` to install package